-In this work, we take on the challenge of studying how people learn concepts that utilize a rich diversity of part-based composition, as present in real-world visual concepts, and developing a unifying computational model that can capture these different types of compositional generalization.
+In this work, we take on the challenge of studying how people learn concepts that utilize a diversity of part-based compositions, as present in real-world visual concepts, and developing a unifying computational model that can capture these different types of compositional generalization.
 To achieve this, our strategy for building computational models brings together three ingredients that have been influential in previous research on few-shot concept learning.
-The first ingredient is Bayesian modeling, which allows for the incorporation of prior knowledge and for explicit reasoning over generative hypotheses (Tenenbaum, 1999; Xu & Tenenbaum, 2007; Tenenbaum et al., 2011).
-The second ingredient is a structured description language for visual concept learning (Stuhlmuller et al., 2010; Lake et al., 2015; Overlan et al., 2017; Lake & Piantadosi, 2020), relating to the types of grammars and formal languages used for modeling compositionality in natural languages (Chierchia & McConnell-Ginet, 1990), or to computer programming and formal logic that are perfectly systematic in how expressions combine.
-The third ingredient is the utilization of powerful neural network modeling components, as instantiated through hybrid neuro-symbolic modeling (Hewitt et al., 2020; Ellis et al., 2021; Kulkarni et al., 2015; Feinman & Lake, 2021).
+The first ingredient is Bayesian modeling, which allows for the incorporation of prior knowledge and for reasoning over generative hypotheses (Tenenbaum, 1999; Tenenbaum, Kemp, Griffiths, & Goodman, 2011; Xu & Tenenbaum, 2007).

+The second ingredient is a structured description language, relating to the types of grammars and formal languages used for modeling compositionality in natural languages (Chierchia & McConnell-Ginet, 1990), or to computer programming and formal logic that are perfectly systematic in how expressions combine.
+Structured description languages have been fruitful for modeling a wide range of visual concepts, including geometric forms (Amalric et al., 2017; Sablé-Meyer, Fagot, Caparos, van Kerkoerle, Amalric, & Dehaene, 2021), recursive structures (Lake & Piantadosi, 2020; Stuhlmuller, Tenenbaum, & Goodman, 2010), visual scenes (Bramley & Xu, 2023; Liu, Chaudhuri, Kim, Huang, Mitra, & Funkhouser, 2014; Wu, Burda, Salakhutdinov, & Grosse, 2017), computer graphics (Ellis et al., 2021), hand-drawn characters and images (Ellis, Ritchie, Solar-lezama, & Tenenbaum, 2018; Lake, Salakhutdinov, & Tenenbaum, 2015) and abstract sequences (Overlan, Jacobs, & Piantadosi, 2017).
+The third ingredient is the utilization of powerful neural network modeling components, as instantiated through hybrid neuro-symbolic modeling (Ellis et al., 2021; Feinman & Lake, 2021; Hewitt, Le, & Tenenbaum, 2020; Kulkarni, Kohli, Tenenbaum, & Mansinghka, 2015).
 This modeling approach uses both neural networks and symbolic representation to amortize, accelerate and improve upon more purely symbolic or neural models.

-Previous empirical studies and modeling efforts, while providing essential guidance through the above ingredients, have largely been restricted to special cases of visual compositionality, in contrast to the broader scope we aim for here.
-For instance, Xu and Tenenbaum (2007)'s work on Bayesian word learning helps to explain how children can make meaningful inferences from just a few examples, but their model operates over a hypothesis space that treats objects as unified wholes rather than compositions of parts.
-The class of handwritten characters considered in Lake et al. (2015) and Feinman and Lake (2021) is inherently compositional, but individual characters are highly constrained in how parts and configuration are allowed to vary (as in the 1st row of Fig. 1B).
-The sequential patterns studied in Overlan et al. (2017) and Lake, Linzen, and Baroni (2019) and recursive structures in Stuhlmuller et al. (2010) and Lake and Piantadosi (2020) are special case studies more akin to the 4th row of Fig. 1B.
+Previous empirical studies and modeling efforts, while providing guidance through the above ingredients, have largely been restricted to special cases of visual compositionality, in contrast to the broader scope we aim for here.
+For instance, Xu and Tenenbaum (2007)'s work on Bayesian word learning helps to explain how children can make inferences from just a few examples, but their model operates over a hypothesis space that treats objects as unified wholes rather than compositions of parts.
+The class of handwritten characters considered in Feinman and Lake (2021) and Lake et al. (2015) is inherently compositional, but individual characters are highly constrained in how parts and configuration are allowed to vary (as in the 1st row of Fig. 1B).
+The sequential patterns studied in Lake, Linzen, and Baroni (2019) and Overlan et al. (2017) and recursive structures in Lake and Piantadosi (2020) and Stuhlmuller et al. (2010) are special case studies more akin to the 4th row of Fig. 1B.
 The free combinations of parts arranged in grid-like scenes in Orbán, Fiser, Aslin, and Lengyel (2008) are most analogous to the 2nd row of Fig. 1B.
 Each of these case studies also considered only relatively simple types of spatial relations.
 Our goals differ in that we would like to account for multiple types of visual compositional generalization within a single experimental paradigm and computational framework.